wuespace/envar/README.md

 console.log(process.env.PORT);
 ```

+> [!WARNING]
+> Do not access `Deno.env.get()` or similar functions at the top level of another module.
+Due to the import order, the environment variables may not have been initialized at that point.
+However, accessing the environment variable on-demand inside functions is not a big issue, as it is a synchronous operation.

 ## 🔍 Variable Sources

 But why does `initVariable` return a `Promise`?
 Because Envar doesn't just look at environment variables.
 It also supports loading variables from files.
 This asynchronous behavior ensures that all potential sources are checked and validated before the variable is set.